-2022-23 CUGR and MSGC Academic Year Graduate Fellowship Recipients Announced
+2022-23 MSGC Academic Year Graduate Fellowship Recipients Announced

 The University of Maine’s Center for Undergraduate Research (CUGR) has announced the 2022-23 CUGR and Maine Space Grant Consortium (MSGC) academic year graduate fellowship winners.